Externalities of cars: Traffic congestion and scarcity

+Collisions

-Cars are the leading cause of fatal traffic accidents in many countries, and are the leading cause of death of youth and children.
+Cars are the leading cause of fatal collisions in many countries, and are the leading cause of death of youth and children.
 In 2010, car crashes in the United States resulted in 32,999 deaths and a projected $871 billion cost to society, around 6% of the United States 2010 GDP.

-Road traffic accidents cause social costs including material damages, administrative costs, medical costs, production losses and immaterial costs.
+Road traffic collisions cause social costs including material damages, administrative costs, medical costs, production losses and immaterial costs.
 Immaterial costs are lifetime shortening, suffering as well as for example pain or sorrow, which can arise from death injuries.
 Material costs are often covered by insurance and also market price of these costs are available.
-However this does not hold for any immaterial costs and proxy cost factors because these costs are not sufficiently covered by private insurance systems.
+This does not, however, hold for any immaterial costs and proxy cost factors because these costs are not sufficiently covered by private insurance systems.

 Air pollution

 Cars produce numerous harmful air pollutants in their exhaust such as NOx, particulate matter and ground-level ozone (indirectly).
-Additionally, as car tires wear down, they shed the materials they're made of into the air as particulate pollution.
+Additionally, as car tires wear down, they shed the materials they are made of into the air as particulate pollution.
 Those pollutants are known to cause various respiratory and other health issues and cars are among the leading cause of smog in modern developed world cities.
 External costs which can arise from using cars and trucks in everyday life are of different kinds (covering also material costs such as damages to buildings and materials), but health costs are the most common.
 In this case cars might cause cardiovascular and respiratory diseases.
 Such costs have to be paid by the society as a whole.

 There is quite a high number of available studies on the methodology of air pollution costs as well as applications of these methods.

 Noise

 Cars significantly contribute to noise pollution.
-While on common perception the engine is the main cause for noise, tire noise becomes the dominant source of noise above 20–30 mph for passenger vehicles.
+While one common perception the engine is the main cause for noise, tire noise becomes the dominant source of noise above 20–30 mph for passenger vehicles.
 Although aerodynamic noise does increase at highway speeds, it contributes less than tire noise unless at very high speeds.

 Persistent traffic noise above 40 dB(A) is known to disrupt sleep, and above 55 dB(A) is known to increase the risk of cardiovascular disease.
 In Germany, 2.9% of myocardial infarction cases can be attributed to road traffic noise, with the 1.5% of the population exposed to greater than 75 dB(A) accounting for 27.13% of that.
 In total, an estimated 800,023 Disability-adjusted life years are lost due in urban populations due to road traffic noise in the EU.
 In the United States, 13.2% of the population is potentially exposed to road noise above 45 dB(A), with 5.5% exposed to road noise above 55 dB(A).